 An erratum is issued by the Academic Editor if an important error has been originated during the production of the book or book chapter or monograph by the publisher (one that affects the publication record, the scientific integrity of the published work, the reputation of the authors or of the Book), including errors of omission such as failure to make factual proof corrections requested by authors within the deadline (within 30 days of online publication) provided by the publisher.

-Book Publisher International publishes errata for typing errors except where an apparently simple error is significant (for example, an incorrect unit).
+B P International publishes errata for typing errors except where an apparently simple error is significant (for example, an incorrect unit).
 A significant error in a figure or table is corrected by the publication of a new corrected figure or table as an erratum, if necessary.
 If there is an error in the lettering on a figure, the usual procedure is to publish a sentence of rectification.
 A significant error in the figure itself is corrected by the publication of a new corrected figure as an erratum.
 The figure or table is republished only if the Editor considers it necessary.